Add Outlet From Existing Switch

 NOTE: Some text links below go to applicable products on Amazon.
 As an Amazon Associate, I earn from qualifying purchases.
 Using my links helps to keep this website FREE.

 The images below depict the installation of two electrical receptacle outlets that derive their power from an existing switch.
-One of the new outlets is switched while the other outlet is always live.
+One of the new outlets is switched while the other electrical outlet is always live.

 After I removed the wall plate I used a fish tape to probe inside the wall.
 I slid the fish tape end into the wall between the box and the drywall and pushed it downwards to feel for blockages inside the wall.
 I also pushed the fish tape sideways to determine where the next wood stud was inside the wall.